Aggregate classifier statistics calculator

 1

-Lawrence et.al, Detecting Subtle Sequence Signals: a Gibbs Sampling Strategy for Multiple Alignment, Science, vol. 262, pp. 208-214, 1993.
+Lawrence et al, Detecting Subtle Sequence Signals: a Gibbs Sampling Strategy for Multiple Alignment, Science, vol. 262, pp. 208-214, 1993.

 2

-Great YouTube course by Xiaole Shirley Liu.
+Great YouTube tutorial / explanation by Xiaole Shirley Liu - https://www.youtube.com/watch?v=NRjhfyXWHuQ.

 Spontaneous alternation calculator